boosuro/salary_prediction_yrs_experience/README.md

-# salary prediction of new employees based on yrs of experience
+# salary prediction of new employees based on yrs of experience using linear regression
 predicting the salary of new employees based on years of experience

 Visualizing data before processing